poppastring/dasblog-core/source/DasBlog.SmokeTest/readme.md

 The smoke test should not be part of CI.

 ##### Testing Mechanism
-For a discussin of the dasblog automation framework see [Selenium Plus DasBlog](../SeleniumPlusDasBlogCoreInACoupleOfPages.md).
+For a discussion of the dasblog automation framework see [Selenium Plus DasBlog](../SeleniumPlusDasBlogCoreInACoupleOfPages.md).

 There is no 3rd party framework involved in the smoke tests.